dhoat30/inspiry-march-2021/wp-content/plugins/variation-duplicator-for-woocommerce/README.txt

 ### Automatic Install From WordPress Dashboard

-1. Login to your the admin panel
+1. Login to your admin panel
 2. Navigate to Plugins -> Add New
-3. Search **Variation Duplicator for WooCommerce**
+3. Search **Duplicate Variations for WooCommerce**
 4. Click install and activate respectively.

 ### Manual Install From WordPress Dashboard